chef/chef-web-docs/chef_master/source/custom_resources.rst

 As of Chef client 12.14, individual properties can be marked as `sensitive: true`, which suppresses the value of that property when exporting the resource's state.

-As of 12.14, individual properties can be marked as `sensitive: true`, which suppresses the value of that property when exporting the resource's state.

 .. tag custom_resources_summary

 A custom resource: